 I guess there will be the odd angler who doesn’t care much for talking about tackle, but I’ve not met many.
 Given half a chance I can bore with the best for hours.
 I’m not a collector though.
 I readily pass on equipment I no longer need, want or isn’t getting used.
 Although I’ve fished all my life, I came relatively late to the fly, so you won’t find me out with a favourite 20 year old 6ft split cane brook rod.
 One day I may get around to trying cane.

-Neither am I a young competition warrior, master caster or the type who will trek for 2 days to a hidden mountain stream (although the idea appeals the body would probably moan).
+Neither am I a young competition warrior, master caster or the type who will trek for two days to a hidden mountain stream (although the idea appeals the body would probably moan).
 When it comes to my fishing kit I’m not a hard core traditionalist but I do air on the conservative side.